enkore/borgcube/docs/development.rst

         }
     )

-Then you already have a functioning plugin.
-Just `pip install path/to/the/directory` it and you can try it
+This is already a working plugin.
+You can *pip install path/to/the/directory* it and see it in action:

 .. code-block:: console